February Update of Adobe XD

 Share Your Prototypes

 You can now share your prototypes to the web from Windows 10 to be viewed in browsers on desktop and mobile!
 This highly popular feature includes the ability to configure the upload settings (commenting, icon, and prototype name), upload to the Creative Cloud, and get both a URL and an embed code to share.
-By activating the commenting setting, Windows 10 users can leverage all of the work that we’ve done in our online ecosystem to enable basic comments, guest commenting, and pinned comments.
+By activating the commenting setting, Windows 10 users can leverage all of the work that we’ve done in our online ecosystem to enable basic comments, guest commenting, and pinned annotations.

 Dive into Designing with the Start Screen

-You’ve have been asking for the Start Screen in Adobe XD for Windows 10, and we’re happy to deliver it this month!
+You’ve been asking for the Start Screen in Adobe XD for Windows 10, and we’re happy to deliver it this month!
 Like the Mac version, the Windows version gives you easy access to your most recently used files, an array of artboards to kick start your project, and links to both the UI kits and our in-app tutorial.

 Mock Up More Realistic Experiences with Scrollable Artboards